Magnon-phonon interactions from first principles

 Achieving long magnon coherence times is essential to advance these magnon-based applications.
-Magnon decoherence can result from several effects, including magnon-magnon interactions~\cite{Lindner2003}, coupling of magnons with conduction electrons \cite{Muller2019, Ritzmann2020, Nabok2021, Beens2022}, and magnon-phonon (mag-ph) coupling~\cite{Maehrlein2018, Hioki2022}.
-Magnon-phonon coupling has received particular attention.
-Recent work has studied the formation of strongly coupled mag-ph states \cite{Godejohann2020}, coherent oscillations between magnons and phonons~\cite{Hioki2022}, hybrid mag-ph crystals~\cite{hybrid_magph}, tuning of mag-ph interactions with applied magnetic fields \cite{Berk2019}, and the role of mag-ph coupling in spin-based thermal and thermoelectric effects \cite{Boona2014, Kikkawa2016}.
+Magnon decoherence can result from several effects, including magnon-magnon interactions~\cite{Lindner2003}, coupling of magnons with conduction electrons \cite{Muller2019, Ritzmann2020, Nabok2021, Beens2022}, and magnon-phonon (mag-ph) interactions~\cite{Maehrlein2018, Hioki2022}.
+Magnon-phonon coupling has received particular attention: recent work has studied the formation of strongly coupled mag-ph states \cite{Godejohann2020}, coherent oscillations between magnons and phonons~\cite{Hioki2022}, hybrid mag-ph crystals~\cite{hybrid_magph}, tuning of mag-ph interactions with applied magnetic fields \cite{Berk2019}, and the role of mag-ph coupling in spin-based thermal and thermoelectric effects \cite{Boona2014, Kikkawa2016}.
 Given their broad relevance, developing accurate calculations of mag-ph interactions is important to advance magnon physics. \\

 A widely used framework for magnon calculations is the Heisenberg spin model, often with the inclusion of anisotropic and antisymmetric exchange terms~\cite{Dzyaloshinsky1958, Moriya1960, Toth2015}.
-The exchange parameters are typically extracted from inelastic neutron scattering experiments or computed from first principles within the framework of density functional theory (DFT)~\cite{ xiang2012magnetic, lkag, tb2j}.
-The mag-ph coupling can be studied by analyzing the effects of lattice perturbations on magnon states.
+Time-dependent DFT has also been used to study magnons and more recently mag-ph coupling \cite{Delugas2023, Gorni2023}.
+In the Heisenberg model, the exchange parameters are typically extracted from inelastic neutron scattering experiments or computed from first principles using density functional theory (DFT)~\cite{ xiang2012magnetic, lkag, tb2j}.
+The mag-ph coupling can be studied by analyzing the effects of lattice perturbations.
 This approach has been used to study mag-ph interactions and relaxation times \cite{Wang2020, Cong2022}, mag-ph hybridization \cite{Cui2022, Metzger2024}, and coupled mag-ph transport \cite{Flebus2017}.
-While they are efficient to compute, mag-ph interactions from the Heisenberg model depend on the choice of exchange parameters and are tied to the phenomenological form of the Hamiltonian, which may fail to capture the complexity of real materials.
-Developing rigorous atomistic approaches where magnon dispersions and interactions are obtained from first principles on the same footing is needed to deepen the understanding of mag-ph coupling in materials. \\
+Although they are efficient to compute, mag-ph interactions from the Heisenberg model depend on the choice of exchange parameters and are tied to the phenomenological form of the Hamiltonian, which may fail to capture the complexity of real materials.
+Developing quantitative approaches to compute magnon dispersions and interactions on the same footing would deepen the understanding of mag-ph coupling in materials. \\